AdRoll/baker/README.md

 # Baker

-> This document is still WIP

-Baker is a library to be used to create configurable pipelines for processing log files.
+Baker is a Go library able to process "records" (like log lines)  through configurable pipelines.
-It can read logfiles from different sources (S3, Kinesis, etc.), process them through custom filters and send them to some output (like DynamoDB).
+It can read records from different sources (S3, Kinesis, etc.), process them through custom filters and send them to some output (like DynamoDB).

 Baker is fully parallel and maximizes usage of both CPU-bound and I/O bound pipelines.